Nerten/albumpicker/README.md

 ### Binary Releases

-Download the appropriate binary for your platform from [latest release](https://github.com/nerten/albumpicker/releases/latest).
+Download the appropriate binary for your platform from [the latest release](https://github.com/nerten/albumpicker/releases/latest).

 ### Go